flopezag/openshift-knowage/README.md

-# openshift-knowage
+# OpenShift FIWARE Knowage docker image

-Dockerfile description of the FIWARE Knowage component in order to install in Openshift
+Dockerfile description of the FIWARE Knowage component in order to install in OpenShift